ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

 Practically anything can be found in other worlds including pieces of armor, upgraded weapons, key items, consumables, spells, upgrade materials, etc...

-## What do Dark Souls III location names mean?
+## Where can I learn more about Dark Souls III locations?

 Location names have to pack a lot of information into very little space.
 To better understand them, check out the [location guide], which explains all the names used in locations and provides more detailed descriptions for each individual location.

 [location guide]: /tutorial/Dark%20Souls%20III/locations/en

+## Where can I learn more about Dark Souls III items?

+Check out the [item guide], which explains the named groups available for items.

+[item guide]: /tutorial/Dark%20Souls%20III/items/en